Positive Action Community Theatre Improv Theatre Workshops

 • Ages: 13–18 years old

-PACTHOUSE PLAYERS Theatre Troupe has created and performed theatre events at local schools and community centers and is currently performing online.
-PACT has provided workshops and teacher trainings at local community centers and schools.
-Spanish translation of website information is available by emailing the office, and a Spanish speaker will respond.
-Virtual workshops are held via Zoom, and the organization can be found on Facebook and Instagram.
-If closed captioning, sign language interpretation, additional supports, or information about the accessibility of programs is needed, families can contact PACT by phone or email.
+The PACTHOUSE PLAYERS Theatre Troupe creates and performs theatre events, previously at local schools and community centers and currently online, and PACT has provided workshops and teacher trainings at local community centers and schools.
+Co-founders are Kathryn Campion and William Simonson, and the lead workshop director and trainer is Wil Fisher, M.A., Applied Theatre, with Kathryn Campion serving as the contact person at the PACT office.
+If closed captioning, sign language interpretation, additional supports, or information about accessibility is needed, people can contact PACT, and Spanish translation of website information is available upon email request.

 • Ages: 13–18 years old

-PACTHOUSE PLAYERS Theatre Troupe has created and performed theatre events at local schools and community centers and is currently performing online.
-PACT has provided workshops and teacher trainings at local community centers and schools.
-Spanish translation of website information is available by emailing the office, and a Spanish speaker will respond.
-Virtual workshops are held via Zoom, and the organization can be found on Facebook and Instagram.
-If closed captioning, sign language interpretation, additional supports, or information about the accessibility of programs is needed, families can contact PACT by phone or email.
+The PACTHOUSE PLAYERS Theatre Troupe creates and performs theatre events, previously at local schools and community centers and currently online, and PACT has provided workshops and teacher trainings at local community centers and schools.
+Co-founders are Kathryn Campion and William Simonson, and the lead workshop director and trainer is Wil Fisher, M.A., Applied Theatre, with Kathryn Campion serving as the contact person at the PACT office.
+If closed captioning, sign language interpretation, additional supports, or information about accessibility is needed, people can contact PACT, and Spanish translation of website information is available upon email request.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.